klen/muffin/docs/usage.rst

     async def only_post():
         return request.method

 You can do more!
 You can make parts of the URL dynamic.
-The everh routed callback should be awaitable and accept a :class:`~muffin.Request`.
+The every routed callback should be callable and accepts a :class:`~muffin.Request`.

 See also: :py:class:`~muffin.Handler`.